Where is the Kinlyside offset area?

 Photo: forest sun orchid

 The offset area support sites of cultural (indigenous and historic) heritage including trees where bark and timber were once removed for Aboriginal cultural use and features of nineteenth century landscape use.
-If are found they must not be disturbed to prevent a breach of the ACT Government Heritage Act 2004.
+If are found they must not be disturbed to prevent a breach of the Heritage Act 2004.
 Read more information about heritage.

 The long term management aim is to conserve and improve the extent and understorey condition of box gum grassy woodland and the extent and condition of golden sun moth habitat.
 Management will be in accordance with the offset management plan.